Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 Daar wasn’t there to show off, though.
 He was there to *preside,* and he had a whole lot of presiding to do, so it was pretty much a case of show up, loom menacingly, as if he had any choice being that fuckin’ *everything,* nod approvingly, say a few nice words…vanish.

-“Did we just get a drive-by swearing in by an actual god-king?”
+"Did we just get a drive-by swearing in by an actual god-king?"

-“You mean *‘His Sublime Majesty Daar: Brother of Whitecrest; Brother, Father, Champion-Emeritus of Stoneback; First Counsel of the United Peoples; By Right of Acclimation, King and Emperor of the Allied Nations of Man; Great Father of the Gao.’”* Firth rattled off the titles with just the *right* balance of respect and wry humor.
+"You mean *‘His Sublime Majesty Daar: Brother of Whitecrest; Brother, Father, Champion-Emeritus of Stoneback; First Counsel of the United Peoples; By Right of Acclimation, King and Emperor of the Allied Nations of Man; Great Father of the Gao.’"* Firth rattled off the titles with just the *right* balance of respect and wry humor.

-“...We don’t gotta use that whole thing every time, right?”
+"...We don’t gotta use that whole thing every time, right?"

-“Nah.
+"Nah.
 He’s super informal.
 The most he’ll expect would be ‘your majesty’ in greeting if ‘yer among normal people or whatever.
-He’d rather not bother with the titles.”
+He’d rather not bother with the titles."

-“It’s usually everyone else who fusses about that shit,” Trujillo noted.
+"It’s usually everyone else who fusses about that shit," Trujillo noted.

-“Mhmm.
-Anyway, he’s got a lot to do,” Firth noted and glanced at his timepiece.
-“There’s… only an hour an’ forty minutes to go.”
+"Mhmm.
+Anyway, he’s got a lot to do," Firth noted and glanced at his timepiece.
+"There’s… only an hour an’ forty minutes to go."
 He picked up the pace; they were heading to another jump terminal, this one a ‘domestic’ departure, as opposed to the border control they’d just passed through…

 Shit.
 Earth was foreign territory.